johanseaxis/acap-native-sdk-examples/reproducible-package/README.md

 * **app/manifest.json** - Defines the application and its configuration.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **README.md** - Step by step instructions on how to run the example.

+### Limitations
+* The support to create reproducible packages was introduced in acap-sdk 3.4.

 ### Build the application
 The following build steps are to show the reproducibility and not how a real